luijkr/blog/_posts/2023-10-09-ask-databricks-unity-catalog.md

 ## 🏗️ Best practices for managing objects using Unity Catalog

-Use a structured approach by aligning the Catalog to specific data domains or data types.
+Use a structured approach by **aligning the Catalog to specific data domains or data types**.
 Think of it as a way to organize your digital world.
 For example, store all your sensor data in one Catalog.
 Add a [Software Development Life Cycle (SDLC)](https://www.databricks.com/blog/applying-software-development-devops-best-practices-delta-live-table-pipelines){:target="_blank"} environment to your Catalog name to make it more specific (e.g., `sensor_dev` or `sensor_prod`).
 Lastly, choose the right owner to further structure and maintain your data home!

 ## ❓Managed tables versus external tables

-[Which kind of table should you use?](https://docs.databricks.com/en/data-governance/unity-catalog/create-tables.html){:target="_blank"} As is often the case, it depends on your game plan!
+[Which kind of table should you use?](https://docs.databricks.com/en/data-governance/unity-catalog/create-tables.html){:target="_blank"} As is often the case, **it depends on your game plan**!
 Managed tables are like the "easy mode" button, while external tables offer customization for defined data.
 But guess what?
 The perks of managed tables are slowly making their way to external tables.
 More flexibility, more options!

 ## 🏢 Setting up Unity Catalog in an enterprise environment

-Try not to do everything at once, it's a phased approach!
+**Try not to do everything at once**, it's a phased approach!
 Think identity models, table setups, and a gradual migration of data consumers.
 Slow and steady wins the Unity Catalog race, ensuring a smooth transition!

 ## 🏎️ Unity Catalog by default